2021 Health Value Dashboard™

 The Health Policy Institute of Ohio Health Value Dashboard is a tool to track Ohio’s progress toward health value — a composite measure of Ohio’s performance on population health outcomes and healthcare spending.
 In ranked profiles, the Dashboard examines Ohio’s rank and trend performance relative to other states across seven domains.
 In addition, through a series of equity profiles, the Dashboard highlights gaps in outcomes between groups for some of Ohio’s most systematically disadvantaged populations.

-Ohio ranks 47 out of 50 states and D.C. on health value.
+- In 2021, Ohio ranked 47 out of 50 states and D.C. on health value.
 This means that Ohioans are living less healthy lives and spending more on health care than people in most other states.

 Ohio’s healthcare spending is mostly on costly downstream care to treat health problems.
 This is largely because of a lack of attention and effective action in the following areas: